Reading Artillerists: Spanish–American War

 Sometime around the mid-1890s, Captain Samuel Willits reorganized the Reading Artillerists yet again, this time preparing the men from Reading for state service as Company A of the Pennsylvania Infantry.
 The unit was then called up again in 1898 when President William McKinley issued his call for volunteers in the War with Spain.
 Arriving in Arroyo, Puerto Rico while U.S. gunboats were lobbing shells into the town, the men from Company A were assigned to outpost duty along the Patillo road.
 Ten days later, a peace accord was reached, and the unit was shipped home.

 Early 1900s

 At the turn of the century, Company A of the Pennsylvania Infantry responded once again to a citizen uprising.
 This time, the artillerists helped calm tensions in Pennsylvania's coal regions as miners and their families pressed mine owners for better wages and working conditions, and were called upon specifically to help bring an end to the anthracite coal miners' strike of 1902.

 In 1905, H. Melvin Allen was appointed as captain of the unit.
 J. Lewis Lengle and Edward V. Kestner served, respectively, as his first and second lieutenants.

 The organization disbanded briefly again during this era, but was reinvigorated in 1917 when two former captains – Edward Machamer and H. Melvin Allen – reorganized the group.

-Roster of commanding officers
+Commanding officers

 Per Montgomery's Historical and Biographical Annals of Berks County, the full list of commanding officers for the Reading Artillerists was lengthy, and included these men: